FPGA-MAFIA/fpga_mafia_wiki/docs/TFM/projectTool/Walkthrough.md

 1. Make sure you see the wave form of your code when running with `-gui`:
 ![image](https://user-images.githubusercontent.com/81047407/137597659-b4465e6f-3d8d-4fd6-867a-c63df68b89e7.png)

+### How to use GUI window
+At gui window please choose the following
+>DUT: choose mini_core.
+>Mark -test and than choose alive.c
+>Mark -app, -hw, -sim
+>Apply Run Command
+> For model sim gui add -gui

 ## Now you have everything you need to start designing a RISCV core in systemverilog!!